imShakil/imshakil.github.io/_posts/2020-06-02-A-Beginner-Guide-to-Slack.md

 ---
-title: "A Beginner Guide to Slack"
+title: A Beginner Guide to Slack
-excerpt: "In this article, I’m going to introduce a great workplace messaging platform called “slack” which is used for team collaboration."
+excerpt: In this article, I’m going to introduce a great workplace messaging platform called “slack” which is used for team collaboration.
-date: '2020-06-02T20:13:59.047Z'
+date: 2020-06-02
-categories: ['software']
+categories: [software]
-tags: ['workspace', 'platform']
+tags: [workspace, platform]
 toc: true
+comments: true
 ---

 In this article, I’m going to introduce a great workspace messaging platform called “slack” which is used for team collaboration.
 Slack is a very popular platform in the software industry worth more than 20$ billion value.